xuexiaozhong/Fluid-SegNet/README.md

 Please download the datasets (UMN, OIMHS, and AROI)

 Step 2:
-For UMN dataset, you need run ROI_detection_by_Unet to get the ROI Images firstly.
+For UMN dataset, you need run ROI_detection_by_Unet.py to get the ROI Images firstly.
 For AROI dataset, we do not do any preprocessing.
 For OIMHS dataset, we extracted ROI by GT directly.